SOlaCoder005/coca-women-wellness/README.md

 #### **6.1.5 Responsiveness**

-The Coca Women Wellness website is responsive to the following device types:
+The Coca Women Wellness website is responsive on the following device types:

 - Mobiles (Android and IOS)
 - Tablets